a2975667/QSurvey/server/README.md

 - JWT - Authentication
 - Google OAuth - Social login

+## Data Model Deprecations

+- `Surveys.responses` (array) is considered legacy and is not used for results or analytics.
+Do not rely on it in new code.
+The canonical path for results is via `SurveyResponses` (filtered by `surveyId` and `status`) joined to `QuestionResponses` by `questionResponses` IDs.

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
 You are free to use, share, and adapt this work for non-commercial purposes as long as you provide attribution to the original creator.